 “In determining the timing & size of future adjustments to the target range for the federal funds rate, the committee will assess realised & expected economic conditions relative to its objectives of maximum employment & 2% inflation.
 This assessment will take into account a wide range of information, including measures of labour market conditions, indicators of inflation pressures & inflation expectations, and readings on financial & international developments.

-The committee said it expected economic conditions would “evolve in a manner that will warrant gradual increases in the federal funds rate; the federal funds rate is likely to remain, for some time, below levels that are expected to prevail in the longer run.
-However, the actual path of the federal funds rate will depend on the economic outlook as informed by incoming data.”
+“The committee will carefully monitor actual & expected inflation developments relative to its symmetric inflation goal.
+The committee expects that economic conditions will evolve in a manner that will warrant gradual increases in the federal funds rate; the federal funds rate is likely to remain, for some time, below levels that are expected to prevail in the longer run.
+However, the actual path of the federal funds rate will depend on the economic outlook as informed by incoming data.

-Attribution: Bank release.
+Attribution: Fed release.